New Natural Stone Tile - Sales & Installations

 - Customers will need to verify that the relative humidity of the building is between 30% to 70%.
 High humidity may hinder the mortar's curing time which will delay the grouting.
 Low humidity may accelerate the mortar's curing time which could lead to cracking.
 Most customers have the proper relative humidity.

-- Please condition the room to between 60° and 90° F (suggested 75°) for 48 hours before the installation.
+- Condition the room to between 60° and 90° F (suggested 75°) for 48 hours before the installation.
 Temperatures below 50° will slow the drying time which will delay the grouting for 2 to 4 days and could lead to cracked tiles a few months later.

-- After the temperature has been properly set, acclimatize the new tile or stone to the room 24 hours prior to the installation.
-Never stack tile or stone more than 5 boxes high.
-Alternatively, we can acclimatize the product in our warehouse.
+- After the temperature has been properly set, acclimate the new tile or stone to the room 24 hours prior to the installation.

 - If the building is new construction, the building should be presented broom swept and free of all equipment, etc..